Cats-n-coffee/cats-n-coffee-corner/src/content/posts/rotate-object-with-cursor.md

 ```
 Note that this won't work for the left side, we're only using this to test the right side.

-We have two ranges, which need to translate `cursor at 300px --> eyes rotated at 45 degrees`.
+We have two ranges (`[0, 300]` and `[0, 45]`), we need to translate one to the other, to get: `cursor at 300px --> eyes rotated at 45 degrees`.
 So we'd need our pixels range to get converted into the degrees range.
 Google is our friend, and searching for `convert a range to another range`, eventually gets us on this [SO post](https://stackoverflow.com/questions/929103/convert-a-number-range-to-another-range-maintaining-ratio) .
 That's all we need:
 ```javascript
 const maxAngle = 45; // new range
 const maxPixels = 300; // old range